-4. If applicable, provide a description of how teachers, in consultation with parents, administrators, and pupil services personnel, will identify eligible children most in need of services in Title I targeted assistance schools/programs.
-Please include a description of how the school will develop and implement multiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
-Also include a description of the measurable scale (point system) that uses the objective criteria to rank all students.
+4. If applicable, provide a description of how The RCSS will not have any Title I targeted assistance schools during the 2023teachers, in consultation with parents, 2024 school year. administrators, and pupil services personnel, Targeted assistance schools may use funds received only for programs that will identify eligible children most in need of provide services to eligible children identified as having the greatest need.
+In services in Title I targeted assistance the schools/programs.
+Please include a event the district gets a targeted assistance school in the future, each targeteddescription of how the school will develop assistance Title I school will create a plan to assist the school and local and implement multiple (a minimum of 2) educational agency to meet its responsibility to provide services to all objective, academic-based performance identified criteria to rank students for service.
+Also students in the targeted-assistance program to allow them the opportunity to include a description of the measurable scale meet the state's challenging academic achievement standards. (point system) that uses the objective criteria to rank all students.